samperezh/CloudRanChallenge/README.md

 7. Push your helm chart to github and share the project link.

 ## Part 1: K8s Deployment yml files
-To deploy and expose hello app using the K8s Deployment yml files directly run the following commands from CloudRanChallenge/k8syml/.
+To deploy and expose hello app using the K8s Deployment yml files directly run the following commands from the CloudRanChallenge/k8syml/ directory.
 1. ```minikube start ```
 2. ```kubectl apply -f deployment.yml```
 3. ```kubectl apply -f service.yml```